CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>      VRF

-### Atrributes
+### Attributes

-  route-target  List the RTs to attach to host or prefix routes when exporting
-                them into EVPN or "auto".
+  route-target  List the RTs to attach to host or prefix routes when exporting them into EVPN or "auto".
 If "auto", the RT will be derived.
 This is the default.

 ## nv set vrf <vrf-id> router bgp route-export to-evpn route-target <rt-id>

 ### Usage